Better money management for sole traders

 4. Don’t lock money away that you may need in the short term

-Many people try to pay down their mortgage as quickly as possible, as it is what we term ‘bad debt’ or non-deductible debt.
+Many people try to pay down their mortgage as quickly as possible, as it is what can be considered ‘bad debt’ or non-deductible debt.
 We recommend this strategy but with a twist.

 5. Build wealth separate to your sole trader business

-Yes, that old adage of not putting all your eggs in one basket still rings true today, especially as we see economies, markets and trends changing so quickly.
+Yes, that old adage of not putting all your eggs in one basket still rings true, especially as we see economies, markets and trends changing so quickly.

 If you’re investing in property on your own, then make sure that you maximise debt on that property so in the event of litigation you have little of your equity available to creditors.